EhsanAryan/use-local-state/README.md

 ## Features:
 - Automatically syncs with localStorage
-- Set initial value if localStorage is empty
+- Set initial value if a key has no value in localStorage
-- Converts undefined to null
-- Warns if a File or Blob is passed
-- Optional callback for invalid values
+- Optional callback for invalid values (File or Blob or Function)

 ---